ejbolt/Gustavus-Adolphus/README.md

   mirror's root directory.
 - allow for advanced variable customization for ftpsync-related distros
 - support Fedora (requires I read into their mirroring tool, that's on the current todo list)
+- support Arch (according to a script on the wiki, my base script _should_ work but at this time it is only in testing, feel free to check for me while I'm doing my own testing :)
 - detect when running as root and change any sudo commands as appropriate
 ---
 BEFORE USING THIS TOOL YOU SHOULD LOOK INTO HOW FTPSYNC WORKS AND AT MY CUSTOM SCRIPTS